Apple slab pie is party pie! It’s an apple pie baked on a large baking sheet and served in squares. What could possibly

 How to use pre-made pie dough for slab pie

 You COULD use 2 boxes of pre-made pie dough for this slab pie recipe in place of my all butter, really flakey pie dough (or your own favorite homemade pie dough recipe).
 But it’s kind of a hassle and it doesn’t taste NEARLY as good as homemade pie crust does.

 You would need to roll out 2 of the pieces of thawed dough on top of one another to make a piece large enough to fit the bottom of the pan.

 Then you would need to do that again for the top crust.
 Like I said, kind of a hassle.
-In the time it takes to buy and thaw the dough, you can just make your own!
+In the time it takes to buy and thaw the dough, you can just make your own using my recipe!